 Documenting the specifics in a timely and discrete manner provides a detailed history log – should it be needed at a future date.
 Another benefit of documentation – it will also help you analyze the responses that get the best result.

-Having a well-planned response to a workplace bully is a good place to start.
+Having a well-planned response to a workplace bully is a starting step towards workplace behavior change.